 - Valuable and feasible original projects submitted by students from any department, with support from a UMBC faculty mentor. - Projects that will be completed before the student graduates.
-(Students graduating in December may apply for funding in February as long as their proposed URA research will be completed prior to graduation.) - Students may seek URA funding for projects for independent study work, capstone projects, honors theses, and other efforts for which they will also receive credit. - Team projects may be submitted but a single award will be provided to only the team leader. - Proposed URA budgets may include: - o Equipment or supplies specific to the project. - o Payment or other rewards to subjects in a research project. - o Photocopying or printing of project related materials. - o Travel (local or long distance) if shown to be necessary to complete the project. - Cost of attending a special program which provides training or information which will then be used to complete the project.
-The program cannot be the URA project. - o A stipend directly to the student researcher if explanation is provided that the student would otherwise be unable to conduct the research due to a necessity to work.
+(Students graduating in December may apply for funding in February of the same year as long as their proposed URA research will be completed prior to graduation.) - Team projects may be submitted but a single award will be provided to only the team leader. - Proposed URA budgets may include: - Equipment or supplies specific to the project. - Payment or other rewards to subjects in a research project. - Photocopying or printing of project related materials. - Travel (local or long distance) needed to complete the project. - Cost of attending a special program which provides training or information to be used to complete the project. - A stipend directly to the student researcher if explanation is provided that the student would otherwise be unable to conduct the research due to a necessity to work.

-Note: URA payments are typically made via check to the URA Scholar at his or her home address.
+URA payments are typically made via check to the URA Scholar at his or her home address.
 This award will be reported as income via IRS form 1099 at the end of the calendar year.
 With approval of the student, mentor, and departmental finance officer, funds may be transferred directly to the department, in which case they are not reported as income.